Reverse captive portal

 Hope it helps to find a solution ...

-#7 Updated by P S almost 7 years ago
+#7 Updated by P S about 7 years ago

 Has there been any more activity on this feature request?
 I would love to use pfSense with the described functionality: I want to restrict remote access to my network without requiring users to establish a full-blown VPN connection.
 Instead they should only be required to authenticate on a webpage before the firewall is opened up for them...